odinuv/web/en/apv/slides/relational-database/slides.md

 - Nested database objects are accessed with `.` convention:
     - `schema.table.column`,
     - e.g. `my_project.persons.id_person`
-    - Schema rarely changes during application run, so it is omitted.
+    - The schema rarely changes during application run, so it is omitted.
-    - Omitting table name is discouraged except for very simple queries.
+    - Omitting a table name is discouraged except for very simple queries.
 </section>

 <section markdown='1'>